Jumio/mobile-sdk-ios/README.md

 use_frameworks! # Required for proper framework handling

-pod 'JumioMobileSDK', '~>2.15' # Use Netverify and BAM Checkout together in your app
+pod 'JumioMobileSDK', '~>3.0' # Use Netverify, Authentication, DocumentVerification and BAM Checkout together in your app

-pod 'JumioMobileSDK/Netverify', '~>2.15' # Use full Netverify functionality
-pod 'JumioMobileSDK/Netverify-Light', '~>2.15' # For Fastfill or Document Verification, or Netverify without 3D face liveness capturing technology
+pod 'JumioMobileSDK/Netverify', '~>3.0' # Use full Netverify and Authentication functionality pod 'JumioMobileSDK/Netverify-Light', '~>3.0' # For Fastfill or Document Verification, or Netverify without 3D face liveness capturing technology

-pod 'JumioMobileSDK/BAMCheckout', '~>2.15' # Use BAM Checkout only
+pod 'JumioMobileSDK/BAMCheckout', '~>3.0' # Use BAM Checkout only
 ```

 Install the pod to your project via Terminal: